marissaposner/trustlessness.eth/trustless_manifesto_formatted.md

 If inclusion requires an intermediary, it is not trustless.
 If that intermediary must be trusted, it is not neutral.
-If users can “theoretically” run their own intermediary but in practice never will, the system has replaced permissionless access with *technical gatekeeping.*
+If users can “theoretically” run their own intermediary but in practice never will, the system has replaced permissionless access with *technical gatekeeping*.

 A permissionless protocol must not only be *open in code*, but *open in cost, accessibility, and comprehension.*